airytai/follower/readme.txt

 ex10——————————
 demo 2 not succeed

+ex08——————————
+some combine of blocking and non-blocking assignment.

 Clear Up Step:
 change all decimal to formated to reduce design area (e.g. 4 -> 4'h4)